capi-workgroup/problems/capi_problems.rst

     * Across CPython versions
     * Across Python implementations

-Note: in practice, there will be tradeoffs between some of the requirements, for example, stability vs. performance.
+Note: in practice, there will be trade-offs between some of the requirements, for example, stability vs. performance.

 Groups of users are:

 **CPython developers**

+CPython developers are both users of the C API as well as stewards of the Python ecosystem as a whole, which the public C API is an inseparable part of.

-CPython developers change the CPython internals to implement new functionality or improve/optimize the current functionality.
-While ideally, they would be free to alter any internal details, in practice, anything that is intentionally (or even unintentionally) exposed to external C API users should remain compatible (depending on the concrete policy for the specific API).
-If it is part of the Stable ABI, it must remain binary compatible.
+If we consider only CPython core code-base development, then CPython developers change the CPython internals to implement new functionality or improve/optimize the current functionality.
+While doing so, they
+are:

+*Users of the C API*: within CPython code-base one can access any internal APIs or data-structures directly.
+However, projects of the size of CPython need internal abstractions to manage complexity and historically this was the initial purpose of the C API, which later became public C API for third party developers.

+*Stewards of the C API*: because parts of the C API are public and provide stability guarantees (including binary compatibility), CPython developers must not break its contract.
+This includes, for example, maintaining memory layout of exposed data-structures, which, however, often hinders their optimizations.

-One recent notable example is that a significant amount of work on the Gilectomy project and the `PEP 703 <https://peps.python.org/pep-0703/>`__ was spent on dealing with reference counting, most specifically on keeping the reference counting contract, which is only exposed in C API, while making it scale with parallel execution.
+One recent notable example is that a significant amount of work on the Gilectomy project and the `PEP 703 <https://peps.python.org/pep-0703/>`__ was spent on making reference counting scale well with parallel execution.
+The reference counting contract had to be kept, because it is exposed in the C API.
+Additionally, the details of how reference count is decremented or incremented had to be changed, and because that is also exposed contract of the C API (i.e., `Py_INCREF` is a macro) the PEP 703 breaks the stable ABI.

 For another example, see the Discuss
 `thread <https://discuss.python.org/t/lets-get-rid-of-the-stable-abi-but-keep-the-limited-api/18458>`__:
-Let’s get rid of the stable ABI, but keep the limited API.
+Let's get rid of the stable ABI, but keep the limited API.

-Because the CPython code is by definition intended to run only on given version of CPython and is always recompiled, the following requirements *do not apply* to the C API usage in CPython core codebase:

-* Compatibility with alternative Python implementations
-* API/ABI stability

-Note: this section is concerned with CPython core, not the standard library.

 **Extension writers**